 MNZ produces and packages all its Manuka Honey in its production center in New Zealand.
 All packaging is BPA free.

 For the simple reason that bees almost do not make higher qualities.
-It is already very unique and special that bees make MGO 550+ Manuka Honey.
-MGO values higher than MGO 550+ are rare and are therefore not naturally produced by the bees.
-MGO values above 550+ may have been heated and have therefore been artificially altered.
-It may also indicate old Manuka Honey.
+It is already very unique and special that bees make MGO 1500+ Manuka Honey.
+MGO values higher than MGO 1500+ are beyond rare.

-Producing Manuka Honey with MGO 1000+ is very expensive.
-MNZ also produces MGO 1000+ Manuka Honey in very limited editions because of the limited availability.
+Producing Manuka Honey with MGO 1500+ is very expensive.
+MNZ also produces MGO 1000+ and MGO 1200+ Manuka Honey in very limited editions because of the limited availability.

 Measuring Methylglyoxal (MGO) is a solid scientific test method where there is only a margin of error of less than 2%.
 Testing for and on Methylglyoxal (MGO) is an obligation from the New Zealand government.
 MNZ measures all its honey based on the measurable substances; MGO, DHA and HMF.